magmom95/blog/test.md

 ### New Layouts

-Layout components available in the `layouts` directory, provide a simple way to customize the look and feel of the blog.[^2]
+Layout components available in the `layouts` directory, provide a simple way to customize the look and feel of the blog.

 The downside of building a popular template is that you start seeing multiple similar sites everywhere 😆.
 While users are encouraged to customized the layouts to their liking, having more layout options that are easily switchable promotes diversity and perhaps can be a good starting point for further customizations.